Day's Theorem is sharp for $n$ even: Further remarks

 In this respect, notice that it follows from \cite{D} that every $n$-distributive variety satisfies the congruence identity $ \alpha ( \beta \circ \gamma \circ \beta ) \subseteq \alpha \beta \circ \alpha \gamma \circ {\stackrel{2n-1}{\dots}} $.
 See Remark \ref{daystrong}.
 The assertion follows also from Theorem \ref{propmix2}(ii), by taking $S= \beta $ and $T = \gamma $.
 See \cite{jds} for still another proof and for more general results.
 Theorem \ref{buh} and, in particular, the variety $\mathcal V_n^a$ show that, for $n$ even, the result is the best possible; actually, it cannot be improved under the additional assumption that $\gamma \subseteq \alpha $.
 We do not know exactly what happens for $n$ odd; see Problem \ref{prob} below.
 We do not know what happens if we consider longer chains of compositions on the left-hand side, namely, which are the best bounds for $ \alpha ( \beta \circ \gamma \circ {\stackrel{k} {\dots}})$?
 Notice that in (a) we have considered expressions of the form $\alpha( \beta \circ \alpha \gamma \circ \alpha \beta \circ \dots \circ \alpha \gamma \circ \beta )$ or $\alpha( \beta \circ \alpha \gamma \circ \alpha \beta \circ \dots \circ \alpha \beta \circ \gamma )$, instead.
 See again Remark \ref{daystrong} for possible differences between the two cases. \end{remark}

 \begin{remark} \labbel{bestnu} A.\ Mitschke \cite{Mi} proved that every variety $\mathcal {V}$ with a near-unanimity term is congruence distributive, actually, that a variety with an $m{+}2$-ary near-unanimity term is $2m$-distributive.
-In particular, any such variety is congruence modular.
-L.\ Sequeira \cite[Theorem 3.19]{S} showed that a variety with an $m{+}2$-ary near-unanimity term is $2m{+}1$-modular.
+In particular, any such variety is congruence modular and, by Day's Theorem, $4m{-}1$-modular.
+Actually, L.\ Sequeira \cite[Theorem 3.19]{S} showed that a variety with an $m{+}2$-ary near-unanimity term is $2m{+}1$-modular.
 See also \cite{B} for related results.

 It can be shown that Mitschke's and Sequeira's results are optimal by combining various reducts of lattices using near-unanimity terms of the form, say, $\prod _{ |\{ i, j, k \} | =3}(x_i + x_j + x_k) $, more generally, $\prod _{|I|=k} \sum _{i \in I} x_i$.
 We have presented details in \cite{misharp}. \end{remark}